 - iPath Dow Jones-UBS Natural Gas ETN (GAZ): This product also offers exposure to natural gas futures contracts that are approaching expiration.
 Unlike UNG, GAZ is structured as an exchange-traded note, and as such exposes investors to the credit risk of the issuer but cuts down on tracking error.

 There is one other interesting ETF option for investors looking to gain exposure to natural gas prices: the First Trust ISE-Revere Natural Gas Index Fund (FCG).
-That product seeks to deliver returns that correspond to the ISE-Revere Natural Gas Index, an equal-weighted benchmark comprised of exchange-listed companies that derive a substantial portion of their revenues from the exploration and production of natural gas.
-Companies must maintain a certain level of proved reserves to be eligible, and candidate stocks are ranked on criteria that include correlation to gas futures markets (see more on FCG).
+This product seeks to deliver returns that correspond to the ISE-Revere Natural Gas Index, an equal-weighted benchmark comprising exchange-listed companies that derive a substantial portion of their revenues from the exploration and production of natural gas.
+Companies must maintain a certain level of proven reserves to be eligible, and candidate stocks are ranked on criteria that include correlation to gas futures markets (see more on FCG).